medizininformatik-initiative/aether/docs/getting-started/configuration.md

 jobs_dir: "./jobs"  # Where to store job data and results
 ```

-## Troubleshooting

-**"TORCH server unreachable"**
-- Check `base_url` is correct
-- Verify network connection to TORCH server

-**"Authentication failed"**
-- Check username and password
-- Ensure your account has access

-**"DIMP service unavailable"**
-- Check `dimp.url` is correct
-- Verify the DIMP service is running

-**"Jobs directory does not exist"**
-- The directory is created automatically
-- Ensure you have write permissions

 ## Next Steps

 - [Quick Start](./quick-start.md) - Run your first pipeline